-Similarly we sold Northern Trust, a US commercial lender, wealth and asset manager and custodian, because we wanted to add to a stock with greater growth prospects.
-That stock was American stockbroker, ETF provider and wealth manager Charles Schwab.
+We continued to build our position in American stockbroker, ETF provider and wealth manager Charles Schwab.
 The company is growing well, driven by its compelling zero-fee approach to execution-only accounts.
 Charles Schwab makes most of its revenue from the interest earned on cash in client accounts, so it is actually an interest-rate beneficiary in disguise.